 - i. the identity of the consultant; - ii. the identity of the patient; - iii. the identity of the referring healthcare provider and, if known, the identity of the patient's primary care physician; - iv. the date of the consultation; - v. the purpose of the referral as understood by the consultant; - vi. information considered, including history, physical findings and investigations; - vii. diagnostic conclusions; - viii. treatments initiated, including medications prescribed; - ix. recommendations for follow-up by the referring healthcare provider; - x. recommendations for continuing care by the consultant; - xi. recommendations for referral to other consultants; and - xii. advice given to the patient; - c. inform the referring healthcare provider when a consultation will extend beyond one appointment and provide interim reports to the referring healthcare provider as required; and - d. notify the patient and the referring healthcare provider when the consultation is complete and patient care is being transferred back to the referring healthcare provider or transferred to another healthcare provider. - 11.
-Notwithstanding clauses 6(d) and 10(b), a regulated member must respect a patient's explicit request to withhold pertinent medical information and inform the consulting/referring healthcare provider when information has as a member of this College.
+Notwithstanding clauses 6(d) and 10(b), a regulated member must respect a patient's explicit request to withhold pertinent medical information and inform the consulting/referring healthcare provider when information has been withheld.

+• &quot;Regulated member" means any person who is registered or who is required to be registered as a member of this College.
 The College regulates physicians, surgeons and osteopaths.

-${\boldsymbol{\cdot}}$ "Regulated member" means any person who is registered or who is required to be registered been withheld.